Nadeem743894/Datacentric/docs/2.DataAcquisitionAndPreparation/Data Flow/DataDefintion.md

 # Data and Feature Definitions

 This document provides a central hub for the raw data sources, the processed/transformed data, and feature sets.
-Exploration of each dataset is provided in the data summary report.
+Exploration of each dataset is provided in the data summary report but these are not mandatory for the raw data as it may need to be processed before it can be used at all.

 For each data source, an individual report describing the data schema, the meaning of each data field, and other information that is helpful for understanding the data is provided.
 If the dataset is the output of processing/transforming/feature engineering existing data set(s), the names of the input data sets, and the links to scripts that are used to conduct the operation are also provided.